cosmos/sdk-tutorials/voter-legacy/index.md

 🎉 Created a type `poll`
 ```

 This command generated code that handles the creation of `poll` items.

-If we now run `starport serve` and visit [http://localhost:8080](http://localhost:8080) we will see a form for creating polls.
+ Now you can run the `starport serve` command and visit [http://localhost:8080](http://localhost:8080) to see a form for creating polls.
 It may take a short while to rebuild the app, so give it a couple of seconds.

 ![Application screenshot](./2.png)

 Sign in with one of the passwords printed in the console and try creating a poll.
 You should see a new object created and displayed above the form.
 You have successfully created an object and stored it on the blockchain!

-This, however, does not look and work exactly like we need.
-We should be able to add option fields (and store them as an array) and they should be displayed as interactive buttons.
+This, however, does not look and work exactly like you might need.
+You can add option fields and store them as an array.
+You can make the option fields display as interactive buttons in your app.

-Let's take a look at some of the files modified by the `starport type` command.
+Take a look at some of the files that were modified by the `starport type` command.

 ### `x/voter/types/TypePoll.go`

-This file contains definition of the `Poll` type.
-We can see that a poll has two fields (creator and ID), which will be created automatically, and two fields (title and options) defined by us.
-Since we want `Options` to be a list of strings, **replace `string` with `[]string`**
+This file contains the definition of the `Poll` type.
+A poll has two fields (creator and ID) that are created automatically and two fields (title and options) that you define.

+To define `Options` as a list of strings, **replace `string` with `[]string`**

 ```go
 package types